 In addition to the front-row seats, Casa Gangotena has a deeply rooted place in the community, as it has been part of Quito since its very beginnings.
 Therefore, staying at Casa Gangotena during this time isn’t just staying at a hotel to watch a parade – it’s spending time at a sumptuous family home to enjoy in the festivities and learn more about the importance and background of what the Holy Week means to Ecuador.

-Celebrating Holy Week at Casa Gangotena
+Celebrating Holy Week in Quito

 During Holy Week, the goal of Casa Gangotena is to encourage its guests to truly delight in the experience of being in Quito at this special time of year.
 Until April 21, 2019, Casa Gangotena will be serving its special fanesca recipe that has been meticulously prepared and served at the hotel since it opened its doors.
 Fanesca is a rich traditional Ecuadorian soup that represents the twelve disciples and Jesus through the use of twelve types of grains and fish.